Balance Your Brain For More Productivity and Less Stress

 Want more productivity and less stress.
 Me too.
 Here’s how I do it, especially when I am not at my best (oh come on, it happens to the best of us, right?)

 1. Produce: you create, you make something, you write something, you produce it.
 It didn’t exist an hour again and now it does.
 Wahh lah!
 This is basically the output of stored information or knowledge.
 Like this article.
-I have known this stuff for a while and without hesitation, I put fingers to keyboard to share it with you today.
-Producing is my second favorite thing to do in the whole world.
+I have known this stuff for a while, and without hesitation, I put my fingers on the keyboard to share it with you today.
+Producing is my second favorite thing to do in the whole world and that will help you balance your brain.

 2. Learn: Taking in the information.
 You didn’t know something an hour ago, and now you do.
 This is my very favorite thing to do in the whole world.

-Now, how can you balance these 3 acts throughout your week?
+Now, how can you balance your brain with these 3 acts throughout your week?
 Let me tell you.

 Secondly, do the harder thinking tasks first in the day and earlier in the week when you are freshest.
 For me, I work in my office on Mondays, which is actually refreshing after a weekend with my kids.
 Then Tuesday and Wednesday, I produce.
 I spend days writing, thinking, creating.
 Thursday, I learn and then I have meetings and accomplish more mindless tasks that do not require a great deal of thinking on my part.
 Friday, I am back in my office to complete the week.